 Certain drugs, including guaifenesin (found in many cough syrups), methocarbamol (a muscle relaxant), and phenothiazines (antipsychotics), also interfere with test results.
-People who are taking one of these drugs should discuss with their doctor before collecting urine for this test.
+People who are taking any drugs, particularly one of these, should discuss with their doctor before collecting urine for this test.

-Radionuclide imaging or scanning is another useful test.
+Radionuclide imaging Radionuclide Scanning In radionuclide scanning, radionuclides are used to produce images.
+A radionuclide is a radioactive form of an element, which means it is an unstable atom that becomes more stable by releasing... read more or scanning is another useful test.
 During this test, a substance containing a radioactive tracer is injected intravenously into the body and collects in a particular organ.
 Most carcinoid tumors have receptors for the hormone somatostatin.
-Doctors can therefore inject a radioactive form of somatostatin into the blood and use radionuclide imaging to locate a carcinoid tumor and determine whether it has spread.
+Doctors can therefore inject a radioactive form of somatostatin or a related substance into the blood and use radionuclide imaging to locate a carcinoid tumor and determine whether it has spread.
 About 90% of tumors can be located using this technique.
 MRI or CT can be helpful in confirming whether the tumor has spread to the liver.

 When a carcinoid tumor is restricted to a specific area, such as the appendix, small intestine, rectum, or lungs, surgical removal may cure the disease.
 If the tumor has spread to the liver, surgery rarely cures the disease but may help relieve symptoms.
-The tumors grow so slowly that even people whose tumors have spread often survive for 10 to 15 years.
+Other treatments, such as embolization, in which substances are injected into the tumor through blood vessels in the liver, also can help liver tumors.
+Carcinoid tumors grow so slowly that even people whose tumors have spread often survive for 10 to 15 years.